Editing Knox topologies in AWS environments

-• Username of the user who will generate the CLIENT_ID and CLIENT_SECRET.
+• You must identify the username of the account responsible for generating the CLIENT_ID and CLIENT_SECRET.

 The cdp-datashare-access Knox topology is automatically deployed.
-Editing the token lifetime and the token allowance per user (by adding the parameter KNOXTOKEN:knox.token.limit.per.user=[***TOKENLIMIT***]) is possible for each topology but it is optional.
-The following steps override the general settings in the Knox Gateway for a specific Knox topology.
-You can add more topologies.
+Editing the token lifetime and the token allowance per user is possible for each topology by adding the KNOXTOKEN:knox.token.limit.per.user=[***TOKENLIMIT***] parameter).
+The editing steps override the general settings in the Knox Gateway for a specific Knox topology.
+You can add multiple topologies.
 For more information, see Add a custom descriptor to Apache Knox.

 1. Go to Cloudera Manager > Knox > Configuration.